 They respond to both 3 and 10-centimeter radars.
 The Racon signal appears on the PPI as a radial line originating at a point just beyond the position of the radar beacon or as a Morse code signal displayed radially from just beyond the beacon.
 Racons are being used as ranges or leading lines.

 The range is formed by two racons set up behind each other with a separation in the order of 2 to 4 nautical miles.
 On the PPI scope the “paint” received from the front and rear Racons form the range.
 Some bridges are now equipped with Racons which are suspended under the bridge to provide guidance for safe passage.
 Maximum range for Racon reception is limited by line of sight.

-In the other words RACON can be briefly expressed in :
+In other words RACON can be briefly expressed in :

 - A Racon is a radar responder beacon.

-- Its name is derived from Radar beacon.
+- Its name is derived from a Radar beacon.

 - When the ship’s pulse arrives at the Racon, the Racon amplifies and returns the pulse to the scanner as a fairly strong signal of the same frequency.
 This signal creates a short, bright line on the PPI.

-- It gives Bearing and range of the Racon.
+- It gives the Bearing and range of the Racon.